byte-city/byte-city-web-docs/readme.md

 * statusBarContentColor: must be acceptable by CSS `color` property.
 * homeButtonColor: must be acceptable by CSS `color` property.
 Default color is white.

+### Bytium.ListenForEvents(netLoggerAccount: string)
+**Listening for events on the website and logs them to specified Net Logger account accesible at netlogger.wizard.
+These logs contains informations which can be used for hacking other players devices.**
+* netLoggerAccount: username of your Net Logger account.

 ## Functions - Darkweb browser

 ### Wizard.RegisterWebsite(websiteName: string, basicBackground: string, statusBarContentColor: string, homeButtonColor: string)